 - A) A psychoanalyst is committed to Continuous Professional Development and should maintain appropriate levels of contact with professional colleagues.
-This is to ensure that an adequate standard of professional practice and current knowledge of relevant professional and scientific developments are maintained. - B) A psychoanalyst informs the CPS Executive if they have reasonable doubt that a colleague is capable of carrying out their professional responsibilities.
-When they have acquired such information in a situation of confidentiality, they may not transmit it without the permission of the person who confided it to them. - C) A psychoanalyst will inform the executive of the CPS, or the CPS Ethics Committee or the corresponding committee of their CPS branch if they see evidence that another psychoanalyst is behaving in a manner which contravenes the CPS Code of Ethics.
-If this evidence was transmitted to them in a confidential situation, they may not transmit it without the permission of the person who confided it to them. - D) A psychoanalyst must, with due regard for patient confidentiality, make provision for each patient to be informed (including options for continuing treatment) in the event of the psychoanalyst's death or unavailability. - E) If it is found that an Analyst in Training must lose their analytic treatment because their analyst is unfit, including having been sexually abusive, the CIP will attend carefully and respectfully to the statements of the Analyst in Training about the ways in which they feel compromised and to their requests regarding a second treatment.
+This is to ensure that an adequate standard of professional practice and current knowledge of relevant professional and scientific developments are maintained. - B) All psychoanalysts should refrain from practicing their profession or performing certain professional acts t the extent that their health hinders this. - C) Any psychoanalyst must notify the Chair of the Ethics Committee in writing within ten (10) days from the day they are informed that they are or have been the subject of a judicial or disciplinary decision. - D) A psychoanalyst informs the CPS Executive if they have reasonable doubt that a colleague is capable of carrying out their professional responsibilities.
+When they have acquired such information in a situation of confidentiality, they may not transmit it without the permission of the person who confided it to them. - E) A psychoanalyst will inform the executive of the CPS, or the CPS Ethics Committee or the corresponding committee of their CPS branch if they see evidence that another psychoanalyst is behaving in a manner which contravenes the CPS Code of Ethics.
+If this evidence was transmitted to them in a confidential situation, they may not transmit it without the permission of the person who confided it to them. - F) A psychoanalyst must, with due regard for patient confidentiality, make provision for each patient to be informed (including options for continuing treatment) in the event of the psychoanalyst's death or unavailability. - G) If it is found that an Analyst in Training must lose their analytic treatment because their analyst is unfit, including having been sexually abusive, the CIP will attend carefully and respectfully to the statements of the Analyst in Training about the ways in which they feel compromised and to their requests regarding a second treatment.